 The Cottage at Byrnes Downs

 The Cottage at Byrnes Downs is one of the best places to stay on James Island for couples who want to explore and visit north Charleston.
 It has one bedroom and one bathroom to accommodate two guests.
-The cottage is framed by shady live oak trees and features a cozy interior with a small kitchen and a relaxing front porch.
+Shady live oak trees frame the cottage, and features a cozy interior with a small kitchen and a relaxing front porch.